abouman76/abouman76/README.md

 Hi!

-I am Arnoud and i got retrained as a Test Automation Developer and FrontEnd Developer.
+I am Arnoud and i got retrained as a Test *Automation* Developer and FrontEnd Developer.
 I graduated from Novi Hogeschool as a frontend developer in mai 2021.
-I am currently developing my testing skills and completed several *(online)* courses in test automation with Cypress.
-This year so far i became a ISTQB Certified Tester and a Professional Scrum Master (PSM I)
+I became a ISTQB Certified Tester and a Professional Scrum Master (PSM I)

-- 🌱 I'm currently "developing" my advanced Cypress Skills.

 And the learning will not stop, as I will keep on learning Cypress, JavaScript - TypeScript and involved *(new)* systems.